Marina Rosenberg: Early life

 Marina Rosenberg was born in 1976, in Buenos Aires, Argentina, and later immigrated to Israel when she was six years old.
 Rosenberg graduated from the Hebrew University of Jerusalem with a Bachelor of Arts in political science and Latin-American studies, and graduated from Tel Aviv University with a Master of Arts in diplomacy and security studies.
 She married and had two children with her husband.

+Rosenberg has Argentine, German, and Israeli citizenship.

 Career

-Rosenberg joined the Israeli Ministry of Foreign Affairs in 2006, and graduated from the ministry's cadets course in October 2006.
-From 2009 to 2012, she served as the acting Deputy Director at the UN Specialized Agencies and International Organizations Department.
-From August 2014 to 2017, Rosenberg served as the Counselor for Foreign Affairs at the Israeli embassy in Berlin.
-She has also served as the Special Regional Adviser to the Director-General and was responsible for political affairs in the Gulf region at the Director-General's Bureau in Jerusalem.
+Rosenberg became a member of the Israeli Ministry of Foreign Affairs in 2006 and successfully completed the ministry's cadets course in October of the same year.
+Between 2009 and 2012, she assumed the role of acting Deputy Director at the UN Specialized Agencies and International Organizations Department.
+From August 2014 to 2017, Rosenberg held the position of Counselor for Foreign Affairs at the Israeli embassy in Berlin.
+Additionally, she has contributed as the Special Regional Adviser to the Director-General, overseeing political affairs in the Gulf region, at the Director-General's Bureau in Jerusalem.

 In July 2019, Rosenberg was appointed to serve as the Israeli Ambassador to Chile.
+After serving as ambassador she became senior vice president of international affairs at the Anti-Defamation League.